Liancheng Guanzhishan Airport

-Liancheng Guanzhishan Airport is a dual-use military and public airport serving the country of Liancheng, Longyan, Fujian, China.
+Liancheng Guanzhishan Airport is a dual-use military and public airport serving the county of Liancheng, Longyan, Fujian, China.

 Location

 The airport is located in Liancheng County, and was formerly called Liancheng Airport.
 It has a handling capacity of 140,000 passengers and 800 tons of cargo.
 It was opened on April 25, 2004.
 15,600 passengers passed through the airport in 2005.